DavidBoja/pose-independent-anthropometry/Readme.md

 sh docker_run.sh CODE_PATH DATA_PATH
 ```

-by adjusting the `CODE_PATH` to the `pose-independent-anthropometry` directory location and `DATA_PATH` is the directory of the data you want to access in the docker.
-This creates a `pose-independent-anthropometry-container` container.
-You can attach to it by running:
+by adjusting the `CODE_PATH` to the cloned `pose-independent-anthropometry` directory and `DATA_PATH` to the data directory you want to access in the docker container.
+This creates a `pose-independent-anthropometry-container` which you can attach to by running:

 ```bash
 docker exec -it pose-independent-anthropometry-container /bin/bash